camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

     numberOfShards: 3
 ```

-would be rewritten using uppercase letters with underscores separating them:
+This would be rewritten using uppercase letters with underscores separating them:

 ```bash
 CAMUNDA_OPERATE_ELASTICSEARCH_NUMBEROFSHARDS=3
 ```

-and this would then be supplied in the helm chart `values.yaml` under:
+This would then be supplied in the Helm chart `values.yaml` under:

 ```yaml
 operate: